 First, don’t panic.
-There’s a good chance you don't actually have lice - it's often a case of mistaken identity.
+There’s a good chance you don't actually have a lice infestation - it's often a case of mistaken identity.
 And second, don’t worry!
 Even if you do have lice, it is very easy to remedy.
-In this article, we’ll break down the difference between lice and dandruff, and show you how to identify each.
+In this article, we’ll break it down.
+Lice vs. dandruff: what’s the difference, and how can you identify each?

 What are hair lice?

-Lice are small insects that live in your hair and feed on your blood.
+Lice are small parasitic insects that live in your hair and feed on human blood.
 They have six legs, and can’t fly or jump.
-They move easily from one person to another by direct body contact, or by hitching a ride on hats and pillowcases.
+They move easily from one person to another by direct body or head contact, or by hitching a ride on hats and pillowcases.
 In other words, lice are contagious.
 Most people have an allergic reaction to the saliva of lice which causes intense itching.

-Contrary to what you might have heard, lice are not a sign of dirtiness or poor hygiene.
-Anyone can get them - wherever you live and however clean you keep your hair.
-Lice don’t spread disease, and (beyond the itching) they can’t hurt you.
+Contrary to what you might have heard, lice are not a sign of dirtiness or poor hair care.
+It's a common condition and anyone can get them - wherever you live and however clean you keep your hair.
+Lice don’t spread disease, and (beyond the itchiness) they can’t hurt you.

 What do lice look like?

 Hair lice can look very different, depending on their life stage.
 Adults have six legs, are the size of a sesame seed (at most), and are tan, white, or grey in color.
 These adult insects lay eggs.
 Lice eggs are called nits.
 A nit looks like a tiny, white speck that’s glued to the base of the hair shaft.
 After the nit hatches, it becomes a nymph - a young louse that’s usually tan-colored.
 It takes about a week for nymphs to grow into full adults.